 Stretching can help improve flexibility.
 But even more importantly, taking time for yoga and meditating each day to reduce some of the anxiety which is also is a common symptom of menopause.
 Set aside time to stretch after each workout, when your muscles are warm and receptive to stretching.
 Some of these poses and stretches shown here on this post at Healthline are great for getting in tune with your body and strengthening certain parts of your body such as the lower back.

 Practicing yoga can also help improve sexual function in women, particularly those over 45 years old, which suggests it might be good to offset sexual changes during menopause.
-There’s also some evidence that insomnia, a common menopause symptom, can be relieved through yoga and meditation
+There’s also some evidence that insomnia, a common menopause symptom, can be relieved through yoga and meditation.
+I for one am willing to give this a try.

 Keep exercising throughout changes in your body and through menopause.
 Some of the best exercises include